 | 1 ||Presenilin 2 (PSEN2)

 The so-called "early onset" cases of AD in persons in their 30's, 40's, and 50's may have a genetic basis, linked to the APP, PSEN1, and PSEN2 genes.
 AD cases linked to an APP genetic defect on chromosome 21 may explain the appearance of Alzheimer disease in persons with Down syndrome surviving to middle age.
 APP encodes for amyloid precursor protein, resulting in fibrillar aggregates of beta-amyloid that is toxic to neurons.
-About half of early onset AD cases are linked to mutations in the presenilin 1 gene on chromosome 14.
-A presenilin 2 gene has been discovered on chromosome 1, but this defect accounts for less than 1% of cases.
-(Ertekin-Taner, 2007)
+About half of early onset AD cases are linked to mutations in the presenilin 1 gene on chromosome 14, presenilin 2 gene on chromosome 1, but these defects account for less than 0.5% of cases.
+(Lane et al 2018)

-The definitive diagnosis is made pathologically by examination of the brain at autopsy.
-Grossly, there is cerebral atrophy, mainly in frontal, temporal, and parietal regions.
-As a consequence, there is ex vacuo ventricular dilation.
-The pathognomonic microscopic feature of AD is an increased number of neuritic plaques in the cerebral cortex.
-These neuritic plaques are composed of tortuous neuritic processes surrounding a central amyloid core.
+Neuritic plaques are composed of tortuous neuritic processes surrounding a central amyloid core.
 Reactive astrocytes and microglia may appear at the periphery of these plaques.
-Though plaques may easily be found in the hippocampus, their presence in increased numbers in neocortex is necessary for a diagnosis of AD.
+Though plaques may easily be found in the hippocampus, their presence in increased numbers relative to age in neocortex is necessary for a diagnosis of AD.
 The amyloid core consists primarily of a small peptide known as Aß which is derived from the larger amyloid precursor protein (APP).
-Plaques that have the amyloid proteins but lack the neuritic processes are known as diffuse plaques, which do not count toward the diagnosis of AD.
+Plaques that have the amyloid proteins but lack the neuritic processes are known as diffuse plaques.
 Since the number of plaques increases with age, the number needed for diagnosis of AD is age-dependent.
-Other histologic features of AD include neurofibrillary tangles, amyloid angiopathy, and granolovacuolar degeneration.
-(Mirra et al, 1993) (Perl, 2000)

 Biochemical evidence points to a loss of the choline acetyltransferase and acetylcholine in the cerebral cortex of patients with Alzheimer disease.
 Many treatment strategies are based upon reducing the loss of acetylcholine.
 However, such medications appear to be able to produce moderate symptomatic benefits but not to stop disease progression.
 There is loss of higher brain functions with AD leading to profound dementia.
 The course is usually over 5 to 7 years.
 The immediate cause of death for most persons with Alzheimer disease is pneumonia, typically an aspiration pneumonia.
 (Klafki et al, 2006)